alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

   </div>
 </figure>

-It's hard to get a sense of scale from the pictures, but these are all narrow-gauge engines, much smaller than mainline locomotives.
-If an adult stands next to them, they'd look down into the cab.

 I started the day at Aylsham, and I arrived pretty early, so I saw the engines being wheeled out of the depot -- on this particular day, the black *John of Gaunt* and the dark blue *Blickling Hall* were both pulling trains.
-Despite looking impeccable to my eye, they were still getting polishing and touch-ups from the volunteers.
+Despite looking impeccable to my eye, they were still getting regular polishing and touch-ups from the volunteers.

 As they were setting up, one of the drivers explained how the engines they're using are stored during the winter.
 Their fires are left burning overnight, rather than being extinguished and re-lit each day.